mcdexio/documents/en/perpetual-admin-functions.md

 * Perpetual.beginGlobalSettlement: Enter the "Emergency" status with a "settlement price".
 In this status, all trades and withdrawals will be disabled until "endGlobalSettlement"
 * Perpetual.setCashBalance: Modify account.cashBalance.
 Can only be called in the "global settlement" status
 * Perpetual.endGlobalSettlement: Enter the "global settlement" status.
 In this status, all traders can withdraw their MarginBalance
-* Perpetual.withdrawFromInsuranceFund: Withdraw insurance fund.
+* Perpetual.withdrawFromInsuranceFund: Withdraw from insurance fund.
 Typically happen in the "global settlement" status
+* Perpetual.depositToInsuranceFund: Deposit to insurance fund.
+Anyone including admin can call this

 ## AMM